 Anthologies & magazines

 I am creative producer of Within Sight, Ellen Renton's debut solo show.
 A multimedia poetry show on running, disability and the Paralympics, I have been with the show since its inception.
 I worked on the development of the show with Ellen, including fundraising, creative development, and access strategies.
-I produced the initial (postponed) tour of the show in 2020, and its current 2021-2022 run.
+I produced the initial (postponed) tour of the show in 2020, and its 2021-2023 tour of Scotland and England.
 I tech the show on tour, and developed its lighting design and integrated captions system.
-During the pandemic, we created a film of the show with filmmaker Sarah Grant, which is available with and without BSL.
+During the pandemic, we filmed the show with filmmaker Sarah Grant, which is available with and without BSL.

 Funded by an Unlimited, the National Lottery through Creative Scotland's Touring Fund, Creative Scotland's Create: Inclusion fund and the Paul Hamlyn Foundation.